RupeshBhandari/programming-for-all-c-edition-for-python-programmers/readme.md

-# Programming for All: C for Python Programmers
+# Programming for All: C Edition for Python Programmers

 ## Table of Contents